-CORE develops high quality research that links to practice and evaluation in classrooms, schools and school systems, and community organizations that provides services to improve the well-being of children and families.
+CORE develops high quality research that links to practice and evaluation in classrooms, schools and school systems, and community organizations that provide services to improve the well-being of children and families.
 CORE also actively collaborates with Simmons faculty/staff, community organizations, and researchers from other universities.

 Some of the research projects conducted by CORE staff include: